pracks224/Interview_Prep/INTERVIEW_CORE_JAVA/CJ_Multithreading.md

+### How notify and notifyAll work, and the difference between them.
+Why prefer notifyAll to notify?
+Why these methods in Object class rather than thread class?

+### [What is the ideal Thread Pool Size ?] (https://techblogstation.com/java/thread-pool-size/)

+### What is a race condition and how do you avoid it?

+### What is a deadlock and how do you avoid it?
+Implement Deadlock ?

+### What are some of the high-level concurrency classes provided by java.util.concurrent and how do they work?

+### Can you implement single producer single consumer solution in Java?

+### Can you implement single producer multiple consumers solution in Java?

+### Countdown latch vs Cyclic barrier ?

+### How we can create a thread safe Singleton design pattern ?

+### Do you have any work experience in Executor Services?

+### Difference between Callable and Runnable and Future?

+### What are the different types of Thread pool creation in Concurrency Control? — click here

 ### What is a thread in Java?

 A thread in Java is a lightweight subprocess, the smallest unit of processing, used to perform multiple tasks concurrently within a program.